kaguya3222/cursor-non-technical-workshop/WORKSHOP.md

 Customize how the AI behaves (like the `.cursor/rules` you've seen)

 **Powerful MCPs**
-Connect to tools like Figma, Playwright, GitHub, and more
+Connect to tools like Gmail, Google Drive, Notion and more

 ### When to Use Alternatives